valkey-io/valkey-doc/docs/manual/client-side-caching.md

 ## Broadcasting mode

-So far we described the first client-side caching model that Redis implements.
+So far we described the first client-side caching model that Valkey implements.
 There is another one, called broadcasting, that sees the problem from the point of view of a different tradeoff, does not consume any memory on the server side, but instead sends more invalidation messages to clients.